 - Join the trend of BYOD

-Using a VPN isn’t just about private browsing, but it can also be beneficial for staying away from cyber threats.
+Using a VPN isn’t just about private browsing.
+It can also be beneficial for staying away from cyber threats.
 Of course, the most significant risks arise if someone with malicious intent gets your data.
 Anyone with the right tools can intercept passwords, banking information, and anything else you transmit over the internet (which is probably a lot), even at work.

 According to IBM’s X-Force Threat Intelligence Index 2020, phishing was one attack vector most used by hackers in 2019.
 Technology companies, social networks, and streaming services constitute the ten leading brands that cybercriminals falsify in phishing attempts.

 Picture this: you go out for your lunch break or coffee break but forgot to send an important file out to your team.
 So, what do you do?
-You connect to the public WiFi available and send out this company information.
+You connect to the public Wi-Fi available and send the designs.
 What can happen to business data transmitted this way?

-Working from home, in a private office, or at a table in your favorite cafe can potentially increase productivity as long as employees have the determination and discipline necessary to focus on work.
-Ensuring that your connection is secure and all your private data will not be leaked, is essential.
-Running the risk of exposing this sensitive data can harm your computer, you, and maybe your company.
+Working from home, in a private office, or at a table in your favorite cafe is just as efficient as being at the office – quarantine has shown us.
+Ensuring that your remote access connection is secure is essential.
+Exposing this sensitive data can harm your computer, you, and maybe your company.

-Don’t hesitate to ask your employer about using Surfshark VPN to access the company’s network safely remotely.
+Don’t hesitate to ask your employer about using Surfshark VPN to access the company network safely.
 They might even take up the monthly cost to prevent any mishaps.

 Reason 6: BYOD (Bring Your Own Device)

 Get hip with the latest trend of working on your own devices at the office or from home.
 Not only will you be able to stay alert when necessary, but you’ll also have no trouble installing a VPN app.
 Since it is your device, you have all the right to install a program that will keep your privacy intact.

 However, beware of the company requiring you to install and trust their certificates on your own laptop.
 This may give them the ability to monitor your device and access private or sensitive information.
-A VPN can help you bypass this and you will be able to feel relaxed while working.
+A VPN can help you mitigate this and you will be able to feel relaxed while working.